-1.8.1 - World Championships are only organised upon the authority of the ICF Board of Directors and only in the events given in the competition programme.

-1.8.2 - Changes to the organisation of the World Championships may only be made by the process documented in the contract between the ICF and the HOC.

-1.8.3 - The competition programme is decided by the ICF Board of Directors.

-1.8.4 - The competition schedule is the responsibility of the ICF.
-The ICF will consider the broadcasting needs and / or other external factors affecting the schedule.

-1.8.5 - Jury

-1.8.5.a - During the World Championships, the supreme authority rests with the Jury.

-1.8.5.b - The Jury consists of three (3) persons.

-1.8.5.c - The ICF Board of Directors appoints the members of the Jury.

-1.8.5.d - One of these members is named Chair of the Jury.

-1.8.6 - Awards

-1.8.6.a - The awards are given according to the ICF protocol guidelines.

-1.8.6.b - The medals are awarded as follows:

-- 1st place: a gold medal

-- 2nd place: a silver medal

-- 3rd place: a bronze medal

-1.8.6.c - In the crew boat events or team events, each athlete will receive the appropriate medal.

-1.8.6.d - To maintain the formality of the ceremony the athletes receiving medals must wear their national team uniforms.

-1.8.7 - Nations Cup
+- 1.8.1 World Championships are only organised upon the authority of the ICF Board of Directors and only in the events given in the competition programme. - 1.8.2 Changes to the organisation of the World Championships may only be made by the process documented in the contract between the ICF and the HOC. - 1.8.3 The ICF Board of Directors will determine the competition programme, based on the recommendation of the concerned Technical Committee. - 1.8.4 The competition schedule is the responsibility of the ICF.
+The ICF will consider the broadcasting needs and / or other external factors affecting the schedule. - 1.8.5 Jury. - 1.8.5.a During the World Championships, the supreme authority rests with the Jury; - 1.8.5.b The Jury consists of three (3) persons; - 1.8.5.c The ICF Board of Directors appoints the members of the Jury; - 1.8.5.d One (1) of these members is named Chair of the Jury. - 1.8.6 Awards. - 1.8.6.a The awards are given according to the ICF protocol guidelines; - 1.8.6.b The medals are awarded as follows: - 1st place: a gold medal - 2nd place: a silver medal - 3rd place: a bronze medal - 1.8.6.c In the crew boat/board events or team events, each athlete will receive the appropriate medal;

-1.8.7.a - The Nations Cup will be awarded to the National Federation at the World Championships with the best overall performance.

-1.8.7.b - The ranking list will be produced according to the system defined for each discipline.
+- 1.8.6.d To maintain the formality of the ceremony the athletes receiving medals must wear their national team uniforms. - 1.8.7 Nations Cup. - 1.8.7.a The Nations Cup will be awarded to the National Federation at the World Championships with the best overall performance; - 1.8.7.b The ranking list will be produced according to the system defined for each discipline.

-1.9 - MASTERS WORLD CHAMPIONSHIPS (LEVEL 4)[CR]
+1.9 - MASTERS WORLD CHAMPIONSHIPS (LEVEL 4) [CR]

-1.9.1 - Masters World Championships can be organised in each discipline.

-1.9.2 - The ICF Board of Directors determine the events based on recommendation of the concerned Technical Committee.

-1.9.3 - Individual and National Federations entries will be accepted.
+- 1.9.1 Masters World Championships can be organised in each discipline. - 1.9.2 The ICF Board of Directors will determine the events based on the recommendations of the concerned Technical Committee. - 1.9.3 Individual and National Federations entries will be accepted.

-1.10 - ANTI-DOPING
+1.10 - ANTI-DOPING [CR]

-1.10.1 - Doping as defined in the World Anti-Doping Code and the ICF anti-doping rules is strictly forbidden.

-1.10.2 - The anti-doping programme must be conducted in accordance with the ICF anti-doping control regulations under the supervision of the ICF medical and anti-doping committee.

-1.10.3 - Athletes and support personnel entered in any ICF competition or continental championships must complete the ICF's anti-doping education programme or equivalent before competing or risk being denied entry to the competition.
+- 1.10.1 Doping as defined in the World Anti-Doping Code and the ICF anti-doping rules is strictly forbidden. - 1.10.2 The anti-doping programme must be conducted in accordance with the ICF anti-doping control regulations under the supervision of the ICF medical and anti-doping committee. - 1.10.3 Athletes and support personnel, entered in any ICF competition or continental championships must complete the ICF's anti-doping education programme or equivalent before competing or risk being denied entry to the competition.

-1.11 - APPEAL TO THE ICF BOARD OF DIRECTORS[CR]
+1.11 - APPEAL TO THE ICF BOARD OF DIRECTORS [CR]

-1.11.1 - A participating National Federation can appeal to the ICF Board of Directors if, after the end of the competition, new facts become known that would substantially affect a decision made at the competition.

-1.11.2 - Matters of fact during the competition cannot be contested in an appeal.
+- 1.11.1 A participating National Federation can appeal to the ICF Board of Directors if, after the end of the competition, new facts become known that would substantially affect a decision made at the competition. - 1.11.2 Matters of fact during the competition cannot be contested in an appeal.

-1.11.3 - An appeal to the ICF Board of Directors must be submitted within 30 days following the end of the competition accompanied by a fee of 75 Euros.
-The fee will be refunded if the appeal is upheld.

-1.11.4 - The ICF Board of Directors makes its decision and addresses it in writing to the National Federation.
+- 1.11.3 An appeal to the ICF Board of Directors must be submitted within 30 days following the end of the competition accompanied by a fee of 75 Euros.
+The fee will be refunded if the appeal is upheld. - 1.11.4 The ICF Board of Directors makes its decision and addresses it in writing to the National Federation.

-1.12 - DISQUALIFICATION FOR UNSPORTSMANLIKE BEHAVIOUR [CR]
+1.12 - DISQUALIFICATION FOR SERIOUS UNSPORTSMANLIKE BEHAVIOUR [CR]